Subgraph densities in a surface: Introduction

 Conversely, for every graph $H$ that is not strongly non-planar and for every surface $\Sigma$ in which $H$ embeds, there is a constant $c>0$ such that for all $n\geq 4|V(H)|$, there is an $n$-vertex graph that embeds in $\Sigma$ and contains at least $cn$ copies of $H$; that is, $C(H,\Sigma,n)\geq cn$. \end{theorem}

-There are two striking observations about \cref{StronglyNonPlanar}.
+There are two important observations about \cref{StronglyNonPlanar}.
 First, the characterisation of graphs $H$ does not depend on the surface $\Sigma$.
 Indeed, the only dependence on $\Sigma$ is in the constants.
 Second, \cref{StronglyNonPlanar} shows that $C(H,\Sigma,n)$ is either bounded or $\Omega(n)$.